Angular schematics extension for Visual Studio Code

 This extension will save you time:

-But I'm still the only maintainer, and everything is done during my free time.
-The lib may seem easy to use, but it's a lot of work.
-So if your company earns money with projects using this extension, it would be nice to consider becoming a sponsor.
+It's a lot of free work.
+So if your company earns money with projects using this extension, consider becoming a sponsor.

 By the same author

 Follow instructions on Visual Studio Code marketplace, or just search for "Angular schematics" by "Cyrille Tuzi" directly inside VS Code extensions panel.

 Then, you can launch Angular CLI commands from 4 places: